soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 had they had any normal human brain they should be able to figure it out already (stuff like `file not found` or `port already in use`).

+Another area that will highlight their lack of intelligence is how they setup the test environments.
+The outsourcers, who had been working on this product for 2 years, thought it was a bright idea to setup development environment such that the proudction SQL constraints are to be disabled in test environment.

+They said they did so because "development velocity".
+My squad members also thought this was right.

+Yes, they fucking skip `NOT NULL` and other foreign key constraints in their test environment, so they would not have found bugs which would slow them down.
+I'd always told them that this is bad, because query bugs will for sure unexpectedly surface in production.

+And, you guess the results, they ALWAYS had query bugs when testing in SIT-like environments.
+This constraint issue, coupled with their low intellect, kept the outsourced company to deliver the product due to these bugs.

+#### Stupid code reviews

+They are hell-bent on stupid code reviews, where stupid shit like naming, alphabet order, and other cliche, cargo-cult stuff.

 They don't follow any style guides, instead, they made up their own rules based on their (possibly) JavaScript backgrounds.

 They always wanted to force their stupid, useless convention on me, pointing to their style guide reference.
 If their style was any good or logical, I'd not complain one bit.

-But it was just so idiotic I had to raise hand.
-Even worse is when they reject my PR citing their stupid rules like interfaces should be in alphabetical order, while their recently merged PRs clearly violated this rule.
+Even worse is when they reject mys PR citing their stupid rules like interfaces should be in alphabetical order, while their recently merged PRs also clearly violated this rule.
 They did not reply to my comment pointing out that this is so useless even they themselves forget to see it because it serves no real purpose.